redux-mvc/core/src/Stories/Module/Definition/README.md

 - This `createModule` decorator is exported from *redux-mvc* as well.

-- But as this is just objects and function composition *redux-mvc* gives you the posibility of writing your own `addReducer` and `addLifecycle`, mix them and write your own `createModule`.
+- But as this is just objects and function composition *redux-mvc* gives you the possibility of writing your own `addReducer` and `addLifecycle`, mix them and write your own `createModule`.